 - Nudge me if I’m late for a meeting.
 I’m either 10 minutes early (as a way to compensate), or I’m 10 minutes late.
 I struggle to switch tracks in my mind when I’m working on something.

 - Please tell me what I need to know, not what you think I want to hear.
 The inconvenient truth is better than a softer omission or white lie.

 - I am rarely, if ever, rude or offensive on purpose.
-If I have said or done something that you reacted negatively, please tell me because I am almost certainly not aware of the impact.
-I can’t change my behaviour if I don’t know how you feel.
+If I have said or done something that you reacted negatively to, please tell me because I am almost certainly not aware of the impact.
+I can’t change my behavior if I don’t know how you feel.

 Never attribute to malice that which can be adequately explained by stupidity (or, in my case, lack of attention).